 CoSMoS was created in 1997 and is the French sport employers’ organisation.
 It represents the sport sector in its diversity of stakeholders with associations and federations, professional sport, commercial sport leisures and sport event organisers.
 CoSMoS supports and trains its members in their daily difficulties as employers, defend their interests to the public authorities and negotiates labour law in the sport sector in France.
 It is one of the founding members of the EASE.

-is an independent confederation of Sweden employers such as sporting and educational associations.
+is an independent confederation of Swedish employers such as sporting and educational associations.
 They contribute with the competence of professional employers, in all matters concerning the relationship between employer and employee, for example in labor law, work environment, leadership and wage formation.
 They work as specialist labor law knowledge as well as with unique competence and knowledge of the non-profit sector’s conditions.
 In EASE, Arbetsgivaralliansen is represented by Johnatan Kibebe (General secretary) ;

 The Sports Employers’ Association monitors the common interests of sports and sports employers and increases the employer skills of its members.
 The most important part of the activities of the Sports Employers ‘Association is to gather the views of sports organizations for collective bargaining and to support Paltaa (Service Sector Employers’ Association) in the negotiations.
 In addition, sports employers provide low-cost training, for example on the conclusion of employment contracts, working hours and collective agreements.
 In EASE, Urheilutyönantajat ry is represented by Petri Heikkinen (Treasurer)